 Punch down the dough (this is a chance to get out your frustrations!) and turn it out onto your floured countertop.

-Cover it again, and let it rise for 10 minutes.
+Cover it again, and let it rest for 10 minutes.

-Shape the lump of dough into a loaf by rolling it out with a rolling pin into a rectangle.
+Shape the lump of dough into a loaf by rolling it out with a floured rolling pin into a rectangle.
 Then roll up the rectangle (starting at the short side), like you were rolling up a poster.
-Pinch the ends together.
+Pinch the ends together and tuck them underneath.

 Preheat the oven to 375 degrees.
 If you want a slightly crustier loaf, sprinkle it with water before putting it in the oven.
 Bake the bread for 25 minutes.
 After 25 minutes, cover it with foil, and bake another 15 minutes.